 - Have an approved Program of Study, including a plan for academic advising and notation for financial aid impact

-- May share up to twelve (12) hours of structured graduate credit between the graduate and undergraduate degree or between the graduate degree and the Judy Genshaft Honors College Curriculum Requirements tied to the undergraduate major.
+- May share three to twelve (3-12) hours of structured graduate elective coursework depending on the combined credit total of the bachelor’s/master’s pathway or between the graduate degree and the Judy Genshaft Honors College Curriculum Requirements tied to the undergraduate major.
 Refer to the specific major for total hours approved to be shared.

 - Require approval from the Undergraduate Council, Graduate Council, and if applicable, SACSCOC.
 It is preferred that the total combined credits be at least 150 credits (120 bachelor’s and 30 master’s) after the shared coursework is counted.
-Bachelor’s/Master’s Pathways with less than 150 total combined credits may be considered for approval but require submission to SACSCOC as a Substantive Change.
+Bachelor’s/Master’s Pathways with less than 150 total combined credits may be considered for approval but require submission of a justification form and submission to SACSCOC as a Substantive Change.